Every Sunday of the year is a feast of our Lord Jesus Christ!

 The Easter season ends with Pentecost, which celebrates the gifts of the Holy Spirit showered on the people of God.
 Jesus sends the Holy Spirit, the Advocate of John’s Gospel, to guide the Church, his Beloved community.
 The feast of Pentecost is one of the four Baptismal dates in the church year.

-Location for Holy Week and Easter Season services subject to change due to the ongoing Coronavirus Pandemic.
+Location for services subject to change due to the ongoing Coronavirus Pandemic.
 Please check back and see our homepage for updates.